 China’s Belt and Road Initiative (BRI) will shape the way companies perform and will be an important part of corporate strategy in the years to come.
-China already has committed US$1.4 trillion to BRI projects and the total capital cost of BRI projects is expected to reach between US$4 trillion to US$8 trillion over the next decade.
+China already has committed US$1.4 trillion to BRI projects and the total capital cost of BRI projects.
+Analysts expect BRI investments to reach between US$4 trillion to US$8 trillion over the next decade.

 Participants at a recent Asia CEO Forum discussed how the massive BRI scale presents foreign MNCs with opportunities as well as challenges.
-It was felt that MNCs ignore BRI at their peril, since Chinese firms will continue to expand overseas and will make inroads into emerging markets long dominated by Western and Japanese MNCs.
+MNCs ignore BRI at their peril since Chinese firms will continue to expand overseas.
+They already are making inroads into emerging markets long dominated by Western and Japanese MNCs.
 As one IMA member said,

 ‘When I first heard about “One Belt, One Road” four or five years ago, I was pretty sceptical.
 But then I started meeting up with customers in China, particularly the contractors and even some of our small systems integrators, and they were all talking excitingly about BRI opportunities.

 Foreign MNCs are moving to assist Chinese customers and partners with their forays abroad.
-Some companies, and not just those involved in infrastructure, are creating a clear-cut strategy to capitalise on BRI.
-The, strategy often encompass three elements:
+In addition, some companies, and not just those involved in infrastructure, are creating a clear-cut strategy to capitalise on BRI.
+The strategy often encompass three elements: